Best cheap noise-canceling headphones Android Central 2022

 Best battery: Mpow H17

 For those times when you find yourself on a long car ride or international flight, having a pair of headphones that you can rely on to not die halfway through your trip are essential.
 Of course, there are plenty of headphones on this list with good battery life, but the Mpow H17 take things a step further.

 How much further?
 Mpow promises 45 hours of use time per charge with the H17, which is mind-boggling regardless of price.
 Even better, just ten minutes of charging gives you two hours of additional playback.
 If you ask us, that's darn impressive.
 Admittedly, it's not quite as mind-blowing as the 60 hours you get with the Life Q30, but you're also spending a lot less for the Mpow H17.

 Outside of the legendary battery life, the Mpow H17 also deliver great audio quality thanks to 40mm drivers that kick out deep, powerful bass.
-The headphones can fold up to be travel-friendly, there's a physical switch to control the active noise canceling, and the ear cushions are nice and soft for comfy listening sessions.
+The headphones also fold up to be travel-friendly, there's a physical switch to control the active noise canceling, and the ear cushions are nice and soft for comfy listening sessions.

 - 45-hour battery life is excellent